 Focus on your progress, not someone else’s success.

-Avoiding these can save you time, money, and stress.
+Avoiding these simple mistakes can save you time, money, and a lot of stress.

 The Reality for Women Entrepreneurs